David-Tam/Penguin_Classification_Unsupervised/README.md

 ![alt text](images/b1.jpg)
 ![alt text](images/gender.jpg)

-As per the continuous variables, a for-loop is used to see the distributions of each variable:
+For the continuous variables, a for-loop is used to see the distributions of each variable:
 ![alt text](images/b2.jpg)

 How long are the culmens?